-As Christians, we know that we are not under the law but are under grace.
-We know that the Mosaic Law has no power over our lives; we are not bound to keep it, as Israel was.
-This is why we are not under the law.
-Because there has been a change in the priesthood, the law of the old levitical priesthood has been annulled and replaced with a different law - the law of grace:
+As Christians we're not under the law but are under grace (Romans 6:14).
+The Mosaic Law has no power over us.
+We're not bound to keep it, as Israel was.
+(It's true that we must keep the commandments which God has given to the church in the New Testament, but that's not where our salvation comes from.)
+This is why we're not under the law.
+Since there has been a change in the priesthood, the law of the old priesthood has been annulled and replaced with a different law - the law of grace: